The Curious Case of Alex DeBrincat

 On the surface, the question of whether Alex DeBrincat is struggling might seem a bit silly; one of the Ottawa Senators’ biggest off-season acquisitions is, after all, on pace for 66 points.
 A 70 point pace, almost exactly his career average, would be just one more than his current 20 in 25 games.
 He’s tied for 84th among all forwards in scoring (interestingly enough with his old line-mate Patrick Kane) — pretty much exactly the type of output you’d expect from a first line player.
 The top line numbers are there, even if we’d all rather he be scoring a few more goals.

 Dig a bit deeper, however, and you’ll see that a lot of that production is coming via power-play assists.
 Of DeBrincat’s 20 points, only 8 have come at 5v5.
 A point is a point, as they say, but the Sens are a top-heavy team whose success depends on their top two lines dominating at 5v5.
 The third and fourth lines simply do not create sufficient offense.
-For this team. it’s not enough to simply rack up power-play apples, and in this way DeBrincat’s struggles, such as they are, mirror the Sens’ as a whole.
+For his role on this team, it’s not enough to simply rack up power-play apples —and in this way DeBrincat’s struggles, such as they are, mirror the Sens’ as a whole.

 By any shot or expected goal metric, the Sens are are firmly in the top half of the league but have failed to convert on as many of their chances as one might hope: